German Propaganda Archive Calvin University

 “Ready!” is the brief order!
 Seconds of tension — we hear nothing — the noise of the engines and the busting flak is a kind of music—and He-111 Photolook only downwards, as much as possible from the cockpit.
 The captain continues to circle until things line up.

 OK!
 Two bombs of our load are on their way.
-The few seconds of their fall seems an eternity.
+The few seconds of their fall seem an eternity.
 Then we see powerful explosions in the factory.
 Reddish-yellow flames show that we hit!
 It is bright down below.
 We can see the factory clearly.
 The huge fire is bright red now and its changing colors display the speed of the raging fire.

 Despite the cold around us, our pulse beats faster.
 That comes from the tension and satisfaction we feel.
 A weekend in Birmingham!
 We have succeeded — and right away!
 Our next bombs are to complete our destructive work.
 We keep the same course toward the next target.
 Every barrel of English flak spits death and destruction into the night sky.